genomicsclass/book/pages/bioc1_geneset_1.md

 plot(density(tt[-ind]),xlim=c(-7,7),main="",xlab="t-stat",sub="",lwd=4)
 lines(density(tt[ind],bw=.7),col=2,lty=2,lwd=4)
 rug(tt[ind],col=2)
+legend(-6.5, .3, legend=c("present on xp11", "not on xp11"),
+     col=c(2,1), lty=c(2,1), lwd=4)
 ```

 ![plot of chunk unnamed-chunk-11](figure/bioc1_geneset_1-unnamed-chunk-11-1.png)

-Note that the gene set distribution shifts a bit to the left providing evidence that the distribution of the t-statistics in this gene set is different from the distribution for all genes.
+Note that the distribution of the t-statistics in this gene set seems different from the distribution for all genes.
 So how do we quantify this observation?
-How do we assess uncertainty.
+How do we assess uncertainty?

+<a name="wilcox"></a>

 The first published approach to performing gene set analysis [Virtaneva 2001](#foot) used the Wilcoxon Mann-Whitney tests discussed in a previous unit.
 The basic idea was to test if the difference between cases and controls was generally bigger in a given gene set compared to the rest of the genes.
 The Wilcoxon compares the ranks in the gene sets are generally above the median.